yapony/gpt-engineer-withRAG/README.md

 ### Vision

 By default, gpt-engineer expects text input via a `prompt` file.
 It can also accept image inputs for vision-capable models.
 This can be useful for adding UX or architecture diagrams as additional context for GPT Engineer.
-You can do this by specifying an image directory with the `â€”-image_directory` flag and setting a vision-capable model in the second CLI argument.
+You can do this by specifying an image directory with the `â€-image_directory` flag and setting a vision-capable model in the second CLI argument.

 E.g. `gpte projects/example-vision gpt-4-vision-preview --prompt_file prompt/text --image_directory prompt/images -i`